Jungfrau Park: The Pavilions

 The Panorama Kugel was the central pavilion, topped by a 41-metre high sphere, from which the park's grounds could be seen.
 The "Kugel" contained exhibits of von Däniken's works.

 Erich von Däniken used the different pavilions to show the works that he believed extraterrestrials have had on ancient artifacts.
 His book Chariots of the Gods? explains his ideas on each of these pavilions and how they are all linked to visits from outer space.

 Controversy

 Von Däniken is an ancient astronaut theorist.
-All attractions heavily advocated the idea that aliens visited to Earth in the ancient past.
+All attractions heavily advocated the idea that aliens visited Earth in the ancient past.

 The Mystery Park was labeled a "cultural Chernobyl" by Académie suisse des sciences techniques member Antoine Wasserfallen who was cited by the Swiss newspaper Le Temps and other media.
 The Swiss federal railroad company (SBB) advertised for the park and sold a combined ticket.